-All prospective EMT students must complete Anatomy and Physiology I (BIOL 2401) and II (BIOL 2402) as prerequisites.
-Students who have not previously taken these courses need to contact Sharon Johnson at SJohnson@wc.edu to enroll in our dedicated A&P courses for Summer Term 1 and 2.
+All prospective EMT students must complete college level Anatomy and Physiology I (BIOL 2401) and II (BIOL 2402) as prerequisites.
+Students who have not previously taken these courses need to contact Sharon Johnson at SJohnson@wc.edu to enroll in our dedicated A&P courses.
 When reaching out, please include the semester and year you plan to apply for the EMT program.
 The EMT program is offered every Fall and Spring semester.